I’ve got so much to say about It Chapter Two, I’m not usually one for long reviews, but this one calls for it. Here we go…

-There are no extra scenes during, or after, the end credits of Pet Sematary.
+There are no extra scenes during, or after, the end credits of It Chapter Two.
 (What we mean by Anything Extra.)

 RunPee.com owes RunPee Sis a huge debt of gratitude.
 She sees any movie needed with no complaints and has done so for ten years (even basing Thanksgiving and Christmas family festivities around the seeing films).
 In 2015 Sis ran the entire RunPee enterprise herself, while RunPee Dan, Jilly and Mom went traipsing off to Europe.
 Sis is the spider in the web holding the RunPee family together — besides being a funny, well rounded person, and a joyous pleasure to be around.
 Her favorite films start and end with horror (which thank goodness she’s happy to see, since most of us don’t have the stomach for it) — but also likes silly comedies, sad dramas, and musicals of all types.
 If you’ve used a Peetime for a scary film, you probably have RunPee Sis to thank for it.

 Favorite movie genre: Horror, horror, and more horror.
 The more disturbing, the better.
 Period.